Zuleika Finnish Lapphunds

 Hi, I'm Rachael H.

 We are a boutique kennel situated in northern Tasmania, about 10 minutes from the centre of Launceston.
 Zuleika will only ever be a small kennel.
 Our dogs are first and foremost our family members, who live in our home with us and our puppies are also born and raised inside.
-As such, we do not breed regularly (an average of once a year).
+As such, we do not breed often.
 When we do, hours of consideration and research have gone into the planning, to ensure we are breeding healthy, well-adjusted puppies, suitable for companionship, performance sports and conformation showing.
 This commitment to remaining a boutique kennel also means we are proud of the support we are able to provide to our puppies' forever homes, particularly in what can be a tough first 18 months.
 Our breeding approach also means we are reliant on families who are willing to allow their Zuleika puppy to be a part of our future breeding program, so please let us know if this is something you might be willing to be a part of.
 Visit our website: www.zuleika.com.au to get to know us better.
 Please be aware that this breed is becoming incredibly popular (for obvious reasons) and demand is now far outweighing supply.
 If a Finnish Lapphund is the breed for you, you must be prepared to wait, potentially up to a couple of years.
 We are active within the Finnish Lapphund community around the world.
 We are members of the Lappalaiskoirat ry (Lappish Breeds Club - Finland), the Southern Finnish Lapphund Society (UK) and the Finnish Lapphund Club of Victoria.